stjordanis/openpyxl-2/doc/tutorial.rst

 Loading from a file
 ===================

-The same way as writing, you can import :func:`openpyxl.load_workbook` to open an existing workbook::
+The same way as writing, you can use the :func:`openpyxl.load_workbook` to open an existing workbook::

     >>> from openpyxl import load_workbook